KehindeAkinbowale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-result of POWER divided by DIVIDE
+result of BREATH to the power LOVE